FelixTettehOkley/FelixTettehOkley/README.md

 I currently serve as an **IT Manager** at a reputable company, where I lead the development and management of IT operations, ensuring robust data security and efficient system performance.
 I am committed to aligning technology with business objectives, focusing on operational efficiency and cybersecurity compliance.

 Here’s a bit about me:
-- 🔧 **Skills**: Google Workspace, Cybersecurity Incident Response, IT Management, Network Security, Incident Management
+- 🔧 **Skills**: Google Workspace, IT Support, Cybersecurity Incident Response, IT Management, Network Security, System Administration
 - 🏆 **Certifications**:
+  - CompTIA Security+ - CompTIA
+  - Microsoft Certified: Security Operations Analyst Associate - Microsoft
+  - Networking Basics - Cisco
+  - Ethical Hacker- Cisco
+  - CyberOps Associate - Cisco
+  - Certified in Cybersecurity (CC) - ISC2
+  - Management Information Systems - Alison Empower
+  - CPITM - Certified Professional IT Manager - Udemy
+  - Career Essentials in System Administration - Microsoft and LinkedIn
+  - Connect and Protect: Networks and Network Security - Google
-  - Master Course in PMP - Project Management Professional
+  - Master Course in PMP - Project Management Professional- Udemy
+  - Maltego Cyber Crime Investigation Advanced - Maltego
+  - Mitigating Security Vulnerabilities on Google Cloud - Google
-  - Google Cloud Security Vulnerability Mitigation
+  - Monitor and Log with Google Cloud Observability - Google
-  - Introduction to Cybersecurity
 - 💼 **Experience**:
   - **IT Manager** at Really Great Tech (July 2024 - Present)
   - **IT Support Lead** at CITSYS Ltd (September 2020 - June 2024)